go-amizone/go-amizone/CONTRIBUTING.md

 - [Buf](https://docs.buf.build/installation) 1.9 or later.
 Buf is a tool for linting and generating code from protobuf files, so you'll only need it if you want to make changes to the backend API (adding a new endpoint, for example).

-On Windows, you will need to install [Git Bash](https://gitforwindows.org/) or standalone Make with [scoop](https://scoop.sh) to run the Makefile.
+On Windows, you will need to install [Git Bash](https://gitforwindows.org/) to run the make commands.

 ### The File Structure